Immigrant Workers Resource Guide

 How does it work?

-As established by the Department of Consumer and Worker Protection, there are three main type of requirements app-based food delivery companies must provide delivery workers.
+As established by the Department of Consumer and Worker Protection (DCWP),[6] there are three main types of requirements that app-based food delivery companies must provide delivery workers:

 Pay

-Apps must pay you at least $19.56 per hour (in 2024, not including tips) for time you spend making deliveries.
-This minimum will increase on April 1 each year.
+• Apps must pay you at least $19.56 per hour (in 2024, not including tips) for time you spend making deliveries.
+This minimum will be adjusted for inflation on April 1 each year.

 • Apps must follow additional rules that increase pay.
 Contact your app for information about your pay.